 While the evaluator’s recommendation is not legally binding, they do serve as very persuasive evidence.

-Schedule a Consultation with a Divorce Lawyer in Dallas
+Schedule a Consultation with a Divorce Advocate in Dallas

 Are you getting divorced but worried about dealing with a child custody dispute?
 Then consult with our legal team to discuss all of your options under the law so you know what to expect from your case.
-Our divorce and child custody lawyers can build a strong legal strategy that will protect your rights and interests.
+Our lawyers can build a strong legal strategy that will protect your rights and interests.
 Stop by our family law firm today.